RMerl/asuswrt-merlin/README-merlin.txt

 Asuswrt-Merlin is available in two separate branches:

-- The original Asuswrt-Merlin (up to version 380.xxx)
+- The original (legacy) Asuswrt-Merlin (up to version 380.xxx)
-- The new branch (version 382.xxx and newer)
+- The new generation (current) branch (version 382.xxx and newer)

 Supported Devices
 -----------------
 Each branch supports different models.
-As Asus upgrades models to the new 382_xxxx code base, Asuswrt-Merlin will also migrate them to the new branch.
+As Asus upgrades models to the new 382/384 code base, they will gradually be migrated to Asuswrt-Merlin's new gen branch, with the exception of the RT-N66U and RT-AC66U which will remain on the legacy 380 branch.

 Supported devices on version 380: